-Whether at work, or through conversations with friends, or from the media, it is very likely that you’ve heard about coaching.
-It is not very surprising given the profession is one of the fastest growing in the world!
-So, is coaching just another buzz word?
+Whether at work, or through conversations with friends, or from the media, it is very likely that you’ve heard about the benefits of coaching.
+It is not very surprising given the profession is one of the fastest-growing in the world!
+So, is coaching just another buzzword?
 Or is it a developing trend based on a value-added method?

 Nowadays, you can find a coach for literally every aspect of your life, whether it’s wellness, career growth, or skills development, just to name a few.
 In order to understand the current impact of Coaching, let’s look at numbers.
-As reported by the International Coaching Federation, individuals who undertook coaching noted a positive improvement on the following areas:
+As reported by the International Coaching Federation, individuals who undertook coaching in the workplace noted the following remarkable improvements:

 70% improved work performance